To build your own Itinerary, click

 There are loads of walk options this year so you can choose anything from a short wander to a 2-day pilgrimage.
 Our handy grading system will let you know what type of walk each is (sociable, guided tour, family-friendly) as well as the distance, so you can choose the right walk for you.

-Printed copies of the Reading Walks Festival 2025 booklet are available at libraries, Reading Museum, Reading Station, and other locations around town.
+Printed copies of the Reading Walks Festival 2026 booklet are available at libraries, Reading Museum, Reading Station, and other locations around town.
 Download a digital booklet of all the walks here.

-Bookings open on 14 March – secure your spot early, as many walks sell out fast!
+Most walks cost just £3 and start either at railway stations or on bus routes, making it easy to arrive by public transport.
+Bookings open on 6 March – secure your spot early, as many walks sell out fast!
 Visit readingwalksfestival.org to get tickets or What's On Reading to find our FAQs.

-Join us in celebrating Reading’s heritage, nature, and community – one step at a time!
+Join us in celebrating Reading’s heritage, nature and community – one step at a time!

-© Visit Reading 2025.
+© Visit Reading 2026.
 All Rights Reserved